nenadnikolicns/k2-improvements-webcam/README.md

 # K2 Plus Improvements Script Maintainers Fork

-JaminCollins has archived his repo, I have the cartographer as well as use the k2-improvements script on my K2 Plus alongside an internal USB Hub and a custom Camera addition.
+CampbellFab has archived his repo, I'm not using the cartographer and thereby will the logic for it be omitted for now.
+The main functionality will be upstream Moonraker and Fluidd which support webcam in the UI interface as well as use of the k2-improvements for better init/root functionalities.

-Most of the underlying features such as fluidd, moonraker, and cartographer3d-plugin, are being maintaned and updated by [Jacob10383](https://github.com/Jacob10383)
+Most of the underlying features such as Fluidd and Moonraker are being maintained and updated by [Jacob10383](https://github.com/Jacob10383)
-* This Fork implements other minor features such as webcam modifications, and nozzle-camera additions.
+* This Fork implements other features such as stock webcam improvements and optional USB webcam support(I'm using Logi C270).

 In the `features` folder you will find install scripts for each of the features being installed, if desired to run separately.

 ## DISCLAIMER

 Use at your own risk, I'm not responsible for fires or broken dreams.
 But you do get to keep both halves if something breaks.

-## Warning
+## Install procedure

-As a _heads up_ these improvements are not compatible with Creality's _auto-calibration_.
-In our experience we get better results through manual tuning.

-## Start Here at Bootstrap

-The Bootstrap is a requirement for the improvements to install properly, so this must be accomplished first.
-Of note, it will install entware tools necessary to accomplish the installs.
+Reset your printer and stop at the calibration prompt, you can do this later, copy the files to the /mnt/UDISK/printer_data folder(using WinSCP or scp command) and give execute permissions to the k2-base-install.sh script, everything after this is automated.

+1. The script will install entware tools necessary to accomplish the installs, first run will also check if the better-root structure is made and if not will make it after which a disconnect will follow.
+2. The second execution of the script will then install all the resources needed for the cam fix (Moonraker, Fluidd and better-init).
+3. If another camera is connected it will install the necessary components so that it also will be detected by Fluidd, if not it will skip the process.

 Additionally, root is enabled by default with the password: 'creality_2024'.
-At some point, we recommend running command 'passwd' in the terminal to change the default password to something secure.

 It is recommend to perform a factory reset prior to install to avoid potential conflicts with previous modifications.
 A factory reset can be achieved with the following command in a terminal on the K2: